We know Lupus to be an incurable, potentially life threatening disease.

 The biggest predictor in thriving with Lupus is our mindset around Lupus.

-There are three main mindsets Lupus patients tend to have:
+There are three main mindsets that Lupus patients tend to have:

 This is where the Lupus patient identifies with Lupus so much so that the individual is a “victim” to Lupus.